ErykKul/json-transformer/README.md

 }
 ```

 The same notation can be used for iterating over nested arrays, where we add `[i]` notation to each array we are iterating over.
-We can also use that notation in the `resultPointer`, where the library matches the `[i]` notations in the `resultPointer` to the same notations in the `sourcePointer` in order to preserve the structure.
+We can also use that notation in the `resultPointer`, where the library matches the `[i]` notations in the `resultPointer` to the corresponding `[i]` notations in the `sourcePointer`.
 This means that the `resultPointer` can contain at most the same number of `[i]`'s as the `sourcePointer`.
 For each `[i]` that is missing in the `resultPointer` we flatten the most outer array from the source document, while maintaining the remaining structure.
 This is illustrated in the following example:

 Source:
 ```json